SinekaRamu/movie-node-design/README.md

 - These button calls the api PUT and DELETE function. these button emoji are taken from [here](https://emojipedia.org/)

 ## Changes made in Home

+- added a form type editPage or addPage
+- form button change with terrinay operator